QuentinRa/blog.quentinra.dev/operating-systems/linux/radix/index.md

 # Radix/Bases (`bases`)

-This is more of a mathematical course, but you will use binaries, octal, hexadecimal numbers everywhere, as they are used by Linux.
+This is more of a mathematical course, but you will use binaries, octal, and hexadecimal numbers everywhere, as they are used by Linux.
 This course is about radix (`bases`), especially binaries (radix-2), octal (radix-8), decimal (radix-10), and hexadecimal (radix-16), along with how Linux is handling signed, and unsigned integers, and floating numbers.

 * In a $radix-n$, values goes from $0$ to $n-1$
 * After 9, we are using letters